CaSkade-Automation/CaSkade-MES/README.md

 # Ontology based planning system
 A web based plattform to manage automated modules based on semantic descriptions.
 The platform consists of two parts:
-- NodeJS-Backend: The backend is connected with a graph database and provides core functions for modules (registering, adding capabilites, executing services, executing queries against the graph database)
+- NestJS-Backend: The backend is connected with a graph database and provides core functions for modules (registering, adding capabilites, executing services, executing queries against the graph database)
-- Angular fronted: The frontend provides a user interface to interact with connected modules (e.g. to execute their services)
+- Angular-Fronted: The frontend provides a user interface to interact with connected modules (e.g. to execute their services)

 #### Setup & Install
-- Clone this repository (via SSH)
+- Clone this repository (via SSH) into a folder on your computer
-- Before running the project for the first time, change into the project's folder and execute `npm install`
-- After installing, execute `npm run start-all`.
-This Script starts backend and frontend at the same time.
-Both are startet in some kind of "watch-mode" where changes on either front- or backend lead to an automatic restart of the server or the web application, respectively.
+- The folder contains three folders:
+  - Backend: A separate project (npm package) containing all the backend stuff
+  - Frontend: A separate project (npm package) containing all the frontend stuf
+  - Shared: A library containing classes that are used by both back- and frontend
+- Note that you have to install dependencies for both backend and frontend and run these two separately, e.g. in two different terminals.
+The commands described below start backend and frontend in "watch-mode" where changes lead to a restart of backend / frontend.
 No need to manually restart the server or refresh your browser's page.

+##### Running the backend
+To run the backend, execute the following commands **inside the "backend"-folder**:
+- When first running, make sure to install all dependencies via `npm install`
+- To start the backend, execute npm run server-start

+##### Running the frontend
+To run the frontend, execute the following commands **inside the "frontend"-folder**:
+- When first running, make sure to install all dependencies via `npm install`
+- To start the frontend, execute npm run `npm run ng-serve`

 ## API-Documentation
 ### Table of contents